 • a reduction in the parent's (employee's) work hours,

-• termination of the parent's (employee's) employment (except for termination due
+• termination of the parent's (employee's) employment (except for termination due to gross misconduct),

 • the parent (employee or retiree) becomes entitled to Medicare benefits (Medicare Part A, Part B or both),

 • the parents' divorce or legal separation, or

 • the child ceases to be a dependent child eligible for coverage under the terms of

 the College's Plan (child reaching his/her age limitation, or any other “Change in

 A dependent child who loses coverage under the Shared Services Plan, due to a Qualifying Event outlined above, becomes a "Qualified Beneficiary" entitled to elect temporary continuation of coverage through COBRA.
 If a proceeding under Title 11 (bankruptcy) is filed with respect to Franklin & Marshall College, and that bankruptcy results in the loss of coverage of any retired employee covered under the Plan, the retired employee will become a Qualified Beneficiary with respect to the bankruptcy.
 The retired employee's spouse, surviving spouse, and dependent children will also become Qualified Beneficiaries if bankruptcy results in the loss of their coverage under the Plan.
 In this case, the Qualified Beneficiary(ies) may elect continued coverage via COBRA.